Skip to content

 Prayer Focus

 Pray for someone you know who is in active grief.
-Do not ask God to give them an explanation.
-Ask him to give them the gift of someone who can sit beside them in silence without trying to fix it.
+Do not ask God to hand them an explanation.
+Ask him to give them what Job's friends gave for seven days and then took away — a person who can sit beside them in silence without trying to fix it.
+Then ask God to make you able to be that person.

 Meditation